-MSN Completion Program of Study for Graduates of CNEP Classes 1-29

-PC706 Advanced Physical Assessment, Clinical Reasoning, and Documentation (3-0)

-PC707 Advanced Pharmacology (3-0)
+MSN Completion Program of Study for Graduates of CNEP Classes 1-29 PC706 Advanced Physical Assessment, Clinical Reasoning, and Documentation (3-0) PC707 Advanced Pharmacology (3-0) PC705 Advanced Pathophysiology (3-0) PC701 Principles of Health Promotion (3-0) NM703 Primary Care of Women (3-0) PC718 Evidence Based Practice (3-0)

-MSN Completion Program of Study for Graduates of CNEP Classes 30-40

-^{}Although completed in the Bridge Year, PC701 is a requirement in the MSN curriculum.

-If any student in Classes 30-40 has not completed the specified graduate content from the list below, the course(s) will be added to the required program of study for that student.
+MSN Completion Program of Study for Graduates of CNEP Classes 30-40 PC701 Principles of Health Promotion (3-0) PC718 Evidence Based Practice (3-0) If any student in Classes 30-40 has not completed the specified graduate content from the list below, the course(s) will be added to the required program of study for that student.
 Course content must cover the lifespan.

-PC706 Advanced Physical Assessment, Clinical Reasoning, and Documentation (3-0)

-PC707 Advanced Pharmacology (3-0)
+PC705 Advanced Pathophysiology (3-0) PC706 Advanced Physical Assessment, Clinical Reasoning, and Documentation (3-0) PC707 Advanced Pharmacology (3-0)